virgili0/Virgilio/Topics/starting-a-data-project.md

 [Here](https://drivendata.github.io/cookiecutter-data-science/) you can find how to use it and the motivations behind the structure choices, and [here](https://cookiecutter.readthedocs.io/en/latest/readme.html) you can find the docs.

+Another important issue with regard to the overall order of the project and the management of its complexity is the management of the data and metadata associated with them.

+[**This awesome cheatsheet**](https://www.axiomdatascience.com/best-practices/DataManagementCheatSheet.html) contains everything you need to know about it: keep it under your pillow!

 ### Reproducibility

 Why are we talking about [**reproducibility**](https://en.wikipedia.org/wiki/Reproducibility)?